 Stacks Law Firm understand the issues affecting the charity industry, and can advise you in relation to the appropriate legal structure and your obligations and rights under that structure.
 We can also provide advice about managing potential risks such as protecting your charity’s name and reputation.

-Charity and Fundraising issues Stacks Law Firm can assist you with
+Charity and fundraising matters where Stacks Law Firm can assist you

 - Obtaining a license to conduct charity work